 - Gender Justice & SRHR

 - Gender Links Services (GLS)

 - Join Our Communities

-Botswana will hold its General elections on 23 October 2019.
-These will be both the Parliamentary and the Local Government elections.
+Botswana held its General elections on 23 October 2019.
+These include both the Parliamentary and the Local Government elections.
 Botswana, since independence has been using the First-past-the-post electoral system; where the winner needs a simple majority to win the election.
 Fifty-seven Constituencies will be contested for in October 2019 as well as 490 Local Government seats.
 Though some women have indicated their desire to contest these elections, the number will be confirmed after 26 September 2019 when nomination for national and local government will be done.